Data Protection (Data In transit vs. Data At Rest)

 Learn about approaches to data protection for data in transit vs. data at rest in Data Protection 101, our series on the fundamentals of data security.

-Definition of Data In Transit vs. Data At Rest
+What is Data In Transit vs. Data At Rest?

 Data in transit, or data in motion, is data actively moving from one location to another such as across the internet or through a private network.
 Data protection in transit is the protection of this data while it’s traveling from network to network or being transferred from a local storage device to a cloud storage device – wherever data is moving, effective data protection measures for in transit data are critical as data is often considered less secure while in motion.

 Data at rest is data that is not actively moving from device to device or network to network such as data stored on a hard drive, laptop, flash drive, or archived/stored in some other way.
 Data protection at rest aims to secure inactive data stored on any device or network.
 While data at rest is sometimes considered to be less vulnerable than data in transit, attackers often find data at rest a more valuable target than data in motion.
 The risk profile for data in transit or data at rest depends on the security measures that are in place to secure data in either state.

 Protecting sensitive data both in transit and at rest is imperative for modern enterprises as attackers find increasingly innovative ways to compromise systems and steal data.

 The Role of Encryption In Data Protection In Transit and At Rest